-From the beginning of the pandemic, OSHA is conducting few site inspections and has relaxed some of its standards.
-CDC guidance does not always represent the best practices for protecting the safety and health of workers, especially essential workers.
-Hazard controls must go beyond OSHA regulations and CDC guidance.
-Now, the local union must play a leadership role in compelling the employer to effectively protect their workers.
+Since CDC guidance frequently does not represent the best practices for protecting workers and OSHA has gone home for the day, hazard controls must go beyond OSHA regulations and CDC guidance.
+Local unions must play a leadership role in getting employers to protect their workers.

-The Union can enforce OSHA standards through the grievance process, even if it is not specified in the contract.
-Despite the labor unions' petition, OSHA has not issued a standard for COVID-19; however, OSHA requires employers, under a general duty, "to provide a safe and healthy workplace free from recognized hazards "that are causing or are likely to cause death or serious physical harm."
-13
+The union can enforce OSHA standards through the grievance process, even if it is not specified in the contract.
+Despite the labor unions' petition, OSHA has refused to issue a standard for COVID-19; however, OSHA requires employers to provide "a place of employment that is "free from recognized hazards that are causing or are likely to cause death or serious physical harm."
+You can grieve that too.